-SES is of the opinion that the Board Committees are vital constituents in the governance structure of a Company and that such Committees (including the Audit Committee, Nomination & Remuneration Committee) should comprise of competent and qualified people with relevant experience and be sufficiently independent of the management, promoters and other related parties.
-Additionally, such committees should be empowered and have a well-defined role/mandate.
+SES is of the opinion that the Board Committees are vital constituents in the governance structure of a Company.
+Every Board Committee (including the Audit Committee, Nomination & Remuneration Committee) should comprise of competent and qualified people with relevant experience and be sufficiently independent of the management, promoters and other related parties.
+Additionally, such committees should be empowered and have a well-defined role/ mandate.
 As a good governance practice, the Company should have a rotation policy for members of the Committees, especially Audit Committee Chairman, and its members.
 However, SES does not analyse this in its PA Reports.

-Since, the Committees of the Board, especially Audit and NRC comprises of higher number of Independent Directors than the Board, therefore, recommendations made by such committees must be conflict free and independent.
+Since, the Committees of the Board, especially Audit and NRC generally comprises of higher percentage of Independent Directors than the Board, therefore, recommendations made by such committees is expected to be conflict free and independent.
 Where the board had not accepted any recommendation of any committee of the board, it is required to disclose rationale in support of such non-acceptance under the law.
-SES will analyse the such rationale provided by the Company.
+SES will analyse the such rationale provided by the Board.